 The Scheme's assets are invested so as to reduce the risk of major underperformance relative to UK gilts (including inflation-linked gilts).
-In recent years, as investors have sought more secure investments, these gilts, and the Scheme, have performed relatively strongly (however, if interest rates were to rise, this strong performance in absolute terms could be reversed).
+In previous years, as investors have sought more secure investments, these gilts, and the Scheme, have performed relatively strongly.
+However, as more recently interest rates have risen sharply, this strong performance in absolute terms has been reversed.
 The key for Scheme members (and for the Co-op Group which financially supports the Scheme) is that the performance should stay close to, or exceed, the performance of its benchmark.
 This provides the guide to whether the value of the Scheme's investments are keeping up with changes in the value of the pensions it has to pay over the years ahead.

 The chart below shows the performance of each of the Scheme's investments over the past year.
 It highlights the divergence in performance between growth and defensive asset classes.
-Although developed equity markets yielded positive returns across the year, they were negatively effected in Q1 2022 by the Ukraine conflict and monetary tightening.
-Similarly, credit fell over the year due to significant rises in gilt yields 2022 and a widening of credit spreads, which also led to negative absolute returns for the LDI mandate.
+Credit fell over the year due to significant rises in gilt yields 2022 and a widening of credit spreads, which also led to negative absolute returns for the LDI mandate.